 LNSC relies on its members to fund the majority of the expenses of the club.
 Additional funds are generated through hosting of the state cups and sponsoring of the Lake Norman Fall Classic and the Lake Norman Race City Classic and providing training sessions and camps.
 LNSC receives no public funding.

 It is critical for the development and growth of LNSC that private donations become a large part of the objectives to meet its goals and the needs of the youth in the Lake Norman area.
 As a result, LNSC is reaching out to individual and corporate sponsors to assist in funding the needs of the Club and its participants.
 The current needs are: 1) allowing growth through the development of professional staff, 2) attracting highly qualified coaching staff, 3) providing for the continuing education of staff, 4) providing equipment, uniforms and facilities necessary to carry out the mission of the club, 5) providing scholarship funds for deserving players who need financial assistance to participate, and 6) providing for the maintenance and development of fields to support youth soccer.

 Economic Impact of LNSC

-For twenty plus years, LNSC has sponsored the Lake Norman Fall Classic Tournament that brings over 200 teams of players the weekend before Thanksgiving each year.
+For twenty plus years, LNSC has sponsored the Lake Norman Fall Classic Tournament that brings over 250 teams the weekend before Thanksgiving each year.
 In 2012, LNSC added the Race City Classic Tournament the first weekend of March.
 The economic impact to Iredell County and the surrounding area from the Fall Classic, the Race City Classic and the other five tournaments hosted exceeds over $3 million each year.
-LNSC's tournaments and events bring each year over 20,000 players, coaches and fans to Iredell County to stay in hotels, to eat at restaurants and to enjoy the hospitality of the Lake Norman area.
+LNSC's tournaments and events bring over 20,000 players, coaches and fans to Iredell County to stay in hotels, to eat at restaurants and to enjoy the hospitality of the Lake Norman area each year.

 |11/20||Fall Classic Team Check In|